Virtual data room for features hero.

 How long does it take to set up a virtual data room?

 Only if you allow it.
 Most VDRs let you set permissions at the document or folder level - view-only, download allowed, or print allowed.
 For sensitive documents like your cap table or proprietary financial model, set them to view-only.
-For documents investors need to reference offline - like your pitch deck - download rights are usually fine.
+For documents visitors need to reference offline - like your pitch deck - download rights are usually fine.

 Do I need an NDA before sharing a data room?